 The valuation reports have been used to inform the measurement of non-current assets in these financial statements.
-Although the valuers have declared a material valuation uncertainty, they have continued to exercise professional judgement in preparing the valuation and, therefore, this is the best information available to Council as at 31 March 2021 and can be relied upon.
+The valuers have continued to exercise professional judgement in preparing the valuation and, therefore, this is the best information available to Council as at 31 March 2021 and can be relied upon.